Tanks of Czechoslovakia: Development

 The prototype was built and tested from summer 1937 for roughly six months.
 The tests went rather fine and subsequently the project was offered to several countries, including the United Kingdom, China, Denmark, Egypt and many others.
-However, the interest in the vehicle wasn't high as its weight was 14 tons, while most bridges of that time could hold vehicles up to 10 tons.
+However, the interest in the vehicle wasn't high as its weight was 14 tons, while most bridges of that time could only hold vehicles up to 10 tons.
 It was also considerably more expensive than the Czechoslovakia-produced light tanks.
 Only Italy, Sweden and Switzerland showed some sign of interest.
 However, in late 1937, the Czechoslovak army decided to run official tank trials both in infantry tank and cruiser tank categories.
 V-8-H took part in these trials and emerged as the clear victor of its category combined with the army's need for a medium tank.
 The Czechoslovak army, seeing Germany's new Panzer III vehicles, felt that the contemporary light tanks could not stand up to it.
 A competition was announced for the new Czechoslovak army medium tank and V-8-H took part.
 In April 1938, the vehicle was thoroughly tested, and changes were made, leading to the tank's weight increasing by two tons.
 Almost all the parts were changed and improved, including the engine, armor and drivetrain.

 Due to the worsening international situation, the army decided to order 300 V-8-H/ST vz.
 39 tanks.
 An order for a further 150 was canceled after the Munich Agreement of 1938 gave the Sudetenland area of Czechoslovakia to Germany.
 After the occupation of the remainder of Czechoslovakia on 15 March 1939, representatives of the German armaments office selected the V-8-H for testing by the Army at Eisenach.
 As a result of a fortnight's testing, an order was issued in November 1939 for the production of another prototype.
 Both prototypes survived the war but were scrapped soon afterwards.

 The main advantages of the Panzer 38(t), compared to other tanks of the day, were its very high reliability and sustained mobility.
 In one documented case, a regiment was supplied with tanks driven straight from the factory in 2.5 days instead of the anticipated week, without any mechanical breakdowns (in: History of the 25 Panzer Regiment of the 7 Panzerdivision).
 In the opinion of the crews, the drive components of the 38(t), engine, gear, steering, suspension, wheels and tracks were perfectly in tune with each other.
 The 38(t) was also considered to be very easy to maintain and repair.